openai/evals/.github/PULL_REQUEST_TEMPLATE.md

 We plan to roll out a way for users submitting evals to see the eval performance on GPT-4 soon.
 Stay tuned!
 Until then, you will not be able to see the eval performance on GPT-4. **Starting April 10, the minimum eval count is 15 samples, we hope this makes it easier to create and contribute evals.**

-Also, pelase note that we're using **Git LFS** for storing the JSON files, so please make sure that you move the JSON file to Git LFS before submitting a PR.
+Also, please note that we're using **Git LFS** for storing the JSON files, so please make sure that you move the JSON file to Git LFS before submitting a PR.
 Details on how to use Git LFS are available [here](https://git-lfs.com).

 ## Eval details 📑
 ### Eval name